xinwenfu/VChat_GTER_EggHunter/README.md

 > - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used, and any compiler flags applied during the compilation process.
 ___

 Not all buffer overflows are created equal.
 In this exploit, we will be faced with an execution environment with very limited space on the buffer once the overflow has occurred.
-To circumnavigate this, we will use a technique known as [EggHunting](https://www.hick.org/code/skape/papers/egghunt-shellcode.pdf).
-A [common technique](https://www.rapid7.com/blog/post/2012/07/06/an-example-of-egghunting-to-exploit-cve-2012-0124/) where the attacker places a small piece of shellcode into the execution environment specifically onto the stack which then proceeds to scan the virtual memory allocated to the process for a *tag*.
-This *tag* is used to identify where the rest of the malicious shellcode is located and allows us to then jump to that location, continuing execution but now of our larger malicious shellcode segment.
+To circumnavigate this, we will use a technique known as [EggHunting](https://www.hick.org/code/skape/papers/egghunt-shellcode.pdf), a [common technique](https://www.rapid7.com/blog/post/2012/07/06/an-example-of-egghunting-to-exploit-cve-2012-0124/): the attacker places a small piece of shellcode into the execution environment specifically onto the stackl; this specific shellcode then proceeds to scan the virtual memory allocated to the process for a *tag*.
+This *tag* is used to identify where another long malicious shellcode (e.g., a long one) is located and then jumps to that location, continuing execution of the long malicious shellcode.

 We use this technique, as it allows us to circumnavigate space constraints on the stack by placing the small egg-hunting shellcode onto the stack, with the much larger exploit placed into another segment of memory in the program, such as the [heap](https://learn.microsoft.com/en-us/cpp/mfc/memory-management-heap-allocation?view=msvc-170) or another stack segment where we have sufficient space.